DaveSkender/Stock.Indicators/indicators/T3/README.md

 - It does not return a single incremental indicator value.
 - The first `6×(N-1)` periods will have `null` values since there's not enough data to calculate.

-:warning: **Warning**: The first `6×(N-1)+250` periods will have decreasing magnitude, convergence-related precision errors that can be as high as ~5% deviation in indicator values for earlier periods.
+:hourglass: **Convergence Warning**: The first `6×(N-1)+250` periods will have decreasing magnitude, convergence-related precision errors that can be as high as ~5% deviation in indicator values for earlier periods.

 ### T3Result